felipersteles/spotify-react/README.md

-# Spotify devoloped by Felipe Teles
+# Spotify developed by Felipe Teles